FAQ for SAHOs on Downloaded Rulesheet

 Users are presented options for remarks that provide details about the shipment that help the state animal health official gain confidence that the import meets requirements.
 As an example, in the HPAI dairy cattle testing rule, the user can add the following remarks: “Animals are lactating, and test results are negative, and the lab accession number is on the CVI.”, or “Animals are not lactating.”
 If an HPAI test is not included with the CVI, the second remark is helpful to ascertain that the testing requirement is not being ignored, but rather that the animals are not test-eligible.

-Comments are displayed to all users if the imported animals are covered by a rule based on state of origin, species, gender, purpose of movement, or age.
+Comments are displayed if the imported animals are covered by a rule based on state of origin, species, gender, purpose of movement, or age.
 Comments provide additional information or instructions to the user to help them better understand import requirements.

 Sexually intact beef cattle 18 months of age and older must be identified according to federal regulations, so these older cattle may seem to be exempted from a requirement.
 However, older cattle are covered by a separate rule which allows veterinarians to see fewer repeated compliance notifications.